Contents hide

 Examples: His question lingered in her mind: What should she do next?

-Please bring the following items: pen, paper, and notebook.
+Please bring the following items: a pen, paper, and notebook.

 The recipe calls for three main ingredients: flour, sugar, and eggs.